 For Michelangelo, the outcome of starting afresh was his Sistine Chapel masterpiece.
 For Michael Jackson, it was the biggest selling album of all time.

-Like Michelangelo’s ceiling frescos, Michael’s album, singles and videos are indelibly stamped on popular culture – they are ‘pop art’ as defined by David LaChapelle.
+Like Michelangelo’s ceiling frescos and monumental sculptures, Michael’s albums, singles and videos are indelibly stamped on popular culture – they are ‘pop art’ as defined by David LaChapelle.

 Whether or not we agree with LaChapelle’s definition of the genre, to have Michael Jackson’s creative endeavours compared to those of Michelangelo is a testament to Michael’s work ethic and life-long commitment to perfecting his art.

 I believe the comparison is justly deserved and one he would have loved.